Docs Evidence, Boundary

 2. The title register and title plan are the obvious documents to form the starting point of any investigation of the boundaries of registered land.

-The value of a title register lies in its ability to point you towards other deeds and plans of which Land Registry can supply official copies - as it has seen fit to include copies of these deeds and plans on the public register.
-An example has already been given on the Deeds and Plans page below the heading "Difficulties in relying on deeds for boundary definitions".
-Simply quote the title number, the document type, refer to the document by its date (7 December 1973 in the example given), and pay the appropriate fee and Land Registry will send you an official copy.
+The value of a title register lies in its ability to point you towards other deeds and plans of which Land Registry can supply official copies - as Land Registry has sometimes seen fit to include copies of these deeds and plans on the public register.

-3. The conveyance deed and plan , or at least the earliest conveyance deed and plan, that describes the parcel of land whose boundary you are investigating is accepted as the official source of the legal boundary by paper title.Given that the deed may contain a very poor and inaccurate description of the boundary, it may be necessary to refer to extrinsic evidence for further information relating to the boundary.
-It is better if the evidence is contemporary with the conveyance, the more contemporary the better.
+The deed may contain a very poor and inaccurate description of the boundary.
+It is necessary to treat with caution a deed plan that is clearly based upon a design plan (or layout plan, or architect's drawing) as this will show what was intended to be built rather than what was actually built and where.
+It may be necessary to refer to extrinsic evidence for further information relating to the boundary.
+It is better if the extrinsic evidence is contemporary with the conveyance, the more contemporary the better.
 The aim is to throw light on what the vendor may have intended by the words and/or the plan that was put into the conveyance.
-The following document types, which are often kept with the titel deeds, may help.
+The following document types, which are often kept with the title deeds (if the title deeds have not been destroyed, which is increasingly the case with registered land), may help.

 4. Local searches are made of the local authority as part of the house buying or conveyancing process.
 These sometimes reveal useful information concerning boundaries, rights of way, easements and wayleaves.
+An example of the pro-forma stationery used for these documents appears below.

 5. Sellers Property Information Form.
 This is the form the vendor prepares in response to questions from the purchaser's conveyancing solicitor.
 If the conveyance deed gives no information regarding ownership of the features on a particular boundary (or right of way or some other facet of the land), then it is possible that the vendor's statements on this form will clarify matters.